The Translation Tax: What Every Conversational Prompt Costs You in Accuracy

 The Accuracy Cascade

-This is why AI failures often seem bizarre.
-The model gives you a perfectly coherent answer to a question you did not ask.
-It diagnosed a web app performance issue with specific, actionable advice — for a web app you do not have.
-Every fact was correct for the wrong scenario.
-The cascade started at translation 2 and propagated through all subsequent translations.
+This is why AI mistakes feel so strange.
+The model gives a clear, detailed answer to the wrong question.
+It diagnosed a web app performance issue with solid advice, for a web app you do not have.
+Every fact was correct for the wrong situation.
+The error started at guess 2 and spread through every guess that followed.

 Eliminating Translations

-A 6-band sinc prompt eliminates translations by providing the information the model would otherwise have to infer:
+A 6-band sinc prompt removes the guesses by giving the model the information it would otherwise have to infer:

 Translation steps eliminated: 8 → 0.
-The model does not need to guess what app, what platform, what problem, what constraints, or what output format.
-Every band is specified.
-In my measurements, combined accuracy jumps to approximately 95% (limited only by the model's knowledge of the subject matter, not by input ambiguity).
+The model does not need to guess the app, the platform, the problem, the constraints, or the format.
+Every band is spelled out.
+In my measurements, combined accuracy jumps to about 95%, limited only by the model's knowledge, not by vague input.

-The translation tax is real, measurable, and avoidable.
+The translation tax is real.
+You can measure it.
+You can avoid it.
 I have measured it across hundreds of prompts.
 Every structured prompt you write is a tax refund.

 Transform any prompt into 6 Nyquist-compliant bands